Tray Headless for Codex

 List my Tray projectsIf it responds with your projects, the installation is successful.

-If you encounter issues, confirm you've run codex mcp login tray and that your Active Tray Workspace: line in AGENTS.md holds a valid Workspace ID.
+If you encounter issues, confirm you've run codex mcp login tray and selected the correct workspace during sign-in.

 Switching workspace